Iron Curtain: Berlin Wall

+The Berlin Wall was constructed in 1961 to stop the flow of East German workers into West Berlin, an exclave of the Federal Republic of Germany.
+It largely succeeded in this instance, but led to the deaths of 140 people attempting to cross into West Berlin.
+It was officially described as an "anti-fascist protection rampart" (German: Antifaschistischer Schutzwall), to serve the purpose of protecting East Berlin and the GDR from "fascist powers" in the West.

 Czechoslovakia

 In parts of Czechoslovakia, the border strip became hundreds of meters wide, and an area of increasing restrictions was defined as the border was approached.
 Only people with the appropriate government permissions were allowed to get close to the border.

 Hungary

 The Hungarian outer fence became the first part of the Iron Curtain to be dismantled.
 After the border fortifications were dismantled, a section was rebuilt for a formal ceremony.
 On 27 June 1989, the foreign ministers of Austria and Hungary, Alois Mock and Gyula Horn, ceremonially cut through the border defences separating their countries.

 Romania

 The number of victims that died at the Romanian border far exceeded the number of victims at the Berlin Wall.

 Bulgaria

 The Yugoslav-Bulgarian border became closed in 1948 after the Tito–Stalin split.
 The area around the border was restructured, with land ownership on both sides no longer legal.
 Loudspeakers were installed for spreading propaganda and insults.
 The installations were not as impressive as the one on for example the inner-German border, but they resembled the same system.
 In the GDR, there was a long time rumor that the border of Bulgaria was easier to cross than the inner German border for escaping the East Bloc.

 In Greece, a highly militarized area called the "Επιτηρούμενη Ζώνη" ("Surveillance Area") was created by the Greek Army along the Greek-Bulgarian border, subject to significant security-related regulations and restrictions.
 Inhabitants within this 25 km wide strip of land were forbidden to drive cars, own land bigger than 60 m2, and had to travel within the area with a special passport issued by Greek military authorities.
 Additionally, the Greek state used this area to encapsulate and monitor a non-Greek ethnic minority, the Pomaks, a Muslim and Bulgarian-speaking minority which was regarded as hostile to the interests of the Greek state during the Cold War because of its familiarity with their fellow Pomaks living on the other side of the Iron Curtain.

 The border was dismantled at the end of the 1990s.